 Indiana Fever vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

-The WNBA slate on Tuesday will see Nneka Ogwumike and the Los Angeles Sparks (7-15) hosting Aliyah Boston and the Indiana Fever (6-16) at Crypto.com Arena, with the matchup beginning at 10:00 PM ET.
+Aliyah Boston and the Los Angeles Sparks will clash when the Indiana Fever (6-17) take on the Sparks (8-15) at Crypto.com Arena on Thursday, July 27 at 3:30 PM ET.

-Last time out, Los Angeles fell short of victory by a final score of 98-84 versus Dallas.
-The Sparks were led by Dearica Hamby's 18 points and Ogwumike's 16 points.
-Led by Victoria Vivians with 16 points and four steals last time out, Indiana lost 101-83 versus New York.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!